ImLunaUwU/LunaHR/README.md

 *Feel free to use mine as a (semi-)direct replacement.*

 The heart and text uses Poiyomi Toon, which you can get from Poi's Discord. https://discord.gg/poiyomi

-OSC port (AND VRCHAT IP) can be changed in the scripts as well.